|

 "being doesn't exist" is possible or can somehow make sense (see

 why a universe exists timelessly).
+So although empty space is

 the extreme of formlessness, the assumption that empty